 Hybrid-work: When the pandemic came, many companies began to allow more employees to work from home, or they offered hybrid work schedules, and people loved it!
 We are now seeing a great migration to remote and hybrid work schedules.

 Dissatisfaction: Workers are dissatisfied with their jobs for many reasons, and its not only about money.
 Many employees feel disconnected or dis-engaged at work.
 They are feeling disconnected between their peers, their managers, the executive team, and even the purpose of the company itself.

 When your staff doesn't have a sense of connection to their work, disinterest is inevitable.
 This disconnect leaves employees unable to see the point in what they are doing, and are willing to leave to find a more meaningful job.

-In a 2019 study, prior to the pandemic, the Work Institute found the top three reasons for leaving a job were career development, work-life balance and the behavior and attitudes of their managers.
+In a study prior to the Covid-19 pandemic, the Work Institute found the top three reasons for leaving a job were career development, work-life balance and the behavior and attitudes of their managers.

 Now, with all that has happened in the world and to workers during the pandemic, employees have had a lot of time to consider their desire for a better work-life balance, and are looking for more meaning in their work.

 Workers are also questioning how and where they want to work.
 A recent study by Prudential Insurance found that one in three US workers are dissatisfied, and no longer want to work in a job that requires them to be in the office full time.
 Some employees simply eliminate or reduced the hours spent on daily commutes.